This is our review of the best dog agility seesaw in 2022.

 - Use positive reinforcement with your dog.
 As they make their way across and off of the seesaw, let them know how good they are being!
 A treat goes a long way, but nothing beats the praise of their best friend.
 Make it fun for them, and they will be more excited to do it again!

 - Practice.
 This kind of obstacle can be difficult to succeed on, and your dog will need time to master it.
-You might have the dog agility equipment sets, but it’s how you use them that counts.

 The Difficulties of Mastering the Seesaw